 June, 27.
-Sydney Smith Haldimand baptized at the church of St. Mary in Marylebone.
+Sydney Smith Haldimand baptised at the church of St. Mary in Marylebone.

 July, 28.
-Appears at Theatre Royal Liverpool as a performer in an amateur performance of Every Man In His Humour.
+Dickens appears at the Theatre Royal Liverpool as a performer in an amateur performance of Every Man In His Humour.

 August, 9.
 The Whig Party under John Russell wins the general election.

-September, 16.
-William Shakespeare’s birthplace in Stratford-upon-Avon is bought by the United Shakespeare Company for preservation.
+September, 16 (Thursday).
+William Shakespeare’s birthplace in Stratford-upon-Avon is bought at auction by the United Shakespeare Company for preservation.